 Figure 2.x: Model evaluation metrics from simple linear regression model

+Mean absolute error (MAE) is the average absolute difference between the predicted values and the actual values.
+Mean squared error (MSE) is the average of the squared differences between the predicted and actual values.
+Root mean squared error (RMSE) is the square root of the MSE.
+R-squared tells use the proportion of variance in the dependent variable that can be explained by the model.
+Thus, in this simple linear regression model, humidity explained only 38.9% of the variance in temperature.
+Additionally, our predictions were within + 6.052 degrees celsius.

 There we have it.
 We have successfully used scikit-learn to fit and evaluate a simple linear regression model.
 This is the first step in a very exciting journey to becoming a machine learning guru.
 Next, we will continue expanding our knowledge of regression and improving upon this model by exploring multiple linear regression.

-Discussion: How do we interpret the value associated with R-squared?

-Answer: We interpret this is as 38.9% of the variance in temperature is explained by humidity.

 Multiple linear regression

 Present x: Multiple linear regression